vtex-apps/smartbill-integration/docs/README.md

 }
 ```

-Now, open the app settings on your admin - "https://your-store-name.myvtex.com/admin/apps" - click on the SmartBill app, and fill in the following:
+Open the app settings on your admin - "https://your-store-name.myvtex.com/admin/apps" - click on the SmartBill app and fill in the the following fields:

 - SmartBill Username
 - SmartBill API TOKEN